 PFFS vs. SNPs

-SNPs provide healthcare coverage for individuals with disabilities or specific diseases.
+Special Needs Plans (SNPs) provide healthcare coverage for individuals with disabilities or specific diseases.
 The plan offers benefits, drug formularies, and doctor choices to meet the medical needs of those with special needs.
 In addition, the plan may provide access to specialists to help manage certain diseases or conditions.

 Other Options to Consider for Health Coverage